‘The Young And The Restless’ Spoilers: Rey’s Desperate Mistake

 Shocking The Young and the Restless spoilers reveal that Rey made a desperate mistake with Sharon, and it could lead to unintended consequences as things shake out in the coming weeks.

 Right now, the rest of the Fab Four don’t realize that Sharon (Sharon Case) is the reason they’re in this mess.
-Rightt now they think Phyllis is to blame, according to The Inquistr.
+Right now they think Phyllis is to blame, according to The Inquisitr.
 However, Sharon is the one who finally cracked and spilled the beans about J.T.’s (Thad Luckinbill) murder and how they tried to cover it all up.
 Sharon confessed to Rey (Jordi Vilasuso) when he was at her house about personal issues instead of legal issues.

 For now, Brittany (Lauren Woodland) does not have much to work with to build a defense for Sharon, and she’s really combing over everything to see what she may have missed.
 According to Soaps In Depth, next week, Brittany realizes she missed something huge.
 Sharon confessed to Rey on Valentine’s Day night, which is odd considering he should have been home celebrating with his wife.